 Optimal control of diesel engines

-This research aims to develop a high performance feedback control strategy that minimizes fuel consumption of diesel engines, while satisfying stringent emission legislation, by using in-cylinder pressure information.
-To meet this goal both in test-cycles as well as under real-world conditions, adaptive control and online optimization are explored.
+This research aims to develop a high performance feedback control strategy that minimizes fuel consumption of diesel engines, while satisfying emission legislation limits, by using in-cylinder pressure information.
+To meet this goal both in test-cycle as well as real-world conditions, data-based control and online optimization are appealing solutions.

 Control of diesel engines deals with the challenge of achieving minimal operational cost while satisfying a certain torque demand and emission legislation.
-Typically, the solution to this optimal control problem consists out of (1) a supervisory control system which prescribes engine-out emission levels for (2) the engine control system, and (3) control of the exhaust gas after-treatment system (EAS), which reduces engine-out emission levels to tailpipe limits.
-Both in the engine and the EAS, emission reduction leads to increased operational costs.
+Typically, the solution to this optimal control problem consists out of (1) a supervisory control system which prescribes engine-out emission levels for (2) the engine control system, and (3) control of the exhaust gas after-treatment system (EAS), which further reduces engine-out emission levels.
+Both in the engine itself and in the EAS, reducing emission levels leads to increased operational costs.

 Our objective is to optimize measured engine performance online.
-Opposed to the state-of-the-art solutions, online optimization is robust to disturbances and varying operating conditions, e.g., ambient conditions or fuel quality.
+Opposed to the state-of-the-art solutions, which are optimal for test-cycle conditions, online optimization is robust to disturbances and varying operating conditions, e.g., ambient conditions or fuel quality.
 As such, this is a key factor in realizing minimal fuel consumption in real-world operation.
 Due to the complex dynamics of the considered system, model-free optimization using extremum-seeking is an appealing starting point.
-However, the potential of adding (parametric) system knowledge to the optimization algorithms is also considered.
+However, the potential of adding (parametric) model knowledge to the optimization algorithms is also considered.